 These diverse ways of mentioning software are, from a scholarly communications perspective, certainly better than nothing, but they do fail to accomplish many of the functions of citation.

-While almost all mentions allow for identification of the software discussed, but only 87% provide sufficient information to find that software.
-Yet software, unlike almost all articles, typically changes over time, the ability to find a particular version is more important, and only 28% of software mentions provide that information; moreover only in 5% of cases can that specific version be found.
+While almost all mentions allow for identification of the software discussed, but only between 80 and 90%provide sufficient information to find that software (meaning 1 in 10 software packages are could not be found).
+Yet software, unlike almost all articles, typically changes over time, the ability to find a particular version is more important, and only between 22 and 35% of software mentions provide that information; moreover only between 2 and 10% of cases can that specific version be found (meaning that 9 out of 10 times a specific version cannot be found).

-Turning to the second, but no less important, function of providing credit for scientific contribution, and thus rewarding the effort required to build re-usable software, we find that 78% of mentions attempt to give credit in some form, primarily through reference to accompanying publications or parenthetical mentions of authors or companies.
+Turning to the second, but no less important, function of providing credit for scientific contribution, and thus rewarding the effort required to build re-usable software, we find that between 72 and 80% of mentions attempt to give credit in some form, primarily through reference to accompanying publications or parenthetical mentions of authors or companies.

 As we move further up the list of attributes necessary for reproducibility and for efficient innovation through building on the work of others, the situation declines even further.
-Only 79% of software is available in any form, while only 32% of the software mentioned is available in source form, facilitating inspection by those interested in replicating the research.
-Finally, only 20% of the software mentioned provides the most basic condition for extension: permission to re-use and/or modify the software provided.
+Only between 71 and 85% of software is available in any form, while only between 25 and 40% of the software mentioned is available in source form, facilitating inspection by those interested in replicating the research.
+Finally, only between 14 and 27% of the software mentioned provides the most basic condition for extension: permission to re-use and/or modify the software provided.

 What is to be done?